Help with the electric bill in NJ — How to keep up with your power bills in the Garden State

 DoNotPay can help with the electric bill in NJ

 In case you are having problems with your power bills in NJ or beyond, don’t hesitate to ask for help.
 Your first stop should be DoNotPay, a free app that assists with administrative tasks and red tape issues.
 If you can’t afford a fancy lawyer or another expensive consultant, DoNotPay is precisely the kind of assistant you are looking for.

 The app uses AI to provide help to everyone caught in the bureaucratic labyrinth that our lives have become.
-Most importantly, it is free of charge and easy to use.
 Here’s the drill: